As you approach your due date, there are a few things you may want to consider before labor and delivery.

 1. Register at your delivery hospital

-2. Register for an epidural
+2. Register for an epidural (optional)

 3. Compile your documents

-When your little one arrives, you will want to make sure he or she is all covered under a medical plan.
-This can be your insurance card and your insurer’s contact number, your employer’s short term disability vendor contact information, your birth plan, etc…
+When your little one arrives, you will want to make sure he or she is covered under a medical plan.
+Medical documents include your insurance card, healthcare contact information, etc…

 4. Pack your hospital bag

-5. Create your Mama-Care Kit.
+5. Create your postpartum kit

 Don’t forget to sign up below to gain access to my FREE Resource Library full or checklists, trackers, and more!